Skip to contents

 #> All 20 20

 Why does this happen?
 The standard deviation of a binary variable is a function of its mean (in particular, it is \(s = \sqrt{p(1-p)}\)) where \(p\) is the mean of the variable).
 That means information about the mean of the variable, which is unrelated to imbalance, contaminates the standardized mean difference, which is supposed to measure imbalance.
 In this case, standardizing the mean difference only adds confusion and reduces interpretability.
-That is why, by default, mean differences for binary variables are unstandardized by default.
+That is why mean differences for binary variables are unstandardized by default.

 You can always change this by setting binary = "std" in the call to bal.tab() or setting set.cobalt.options(binary = "std") to change the option for the whole session.
 One advantage of using standardized mean differences for binary variables is that they are always larger than the raw mean difference (because the standardization factor is always less than 1), which means if you use the standardized mean difference as your balance criterion, you will always seek better balance than using the raw mean differences.
 The balance statistics computed by bal.compute() that involve the standardized mean difference standardize all variables, including binary variables.